Acasă > Experiences > Outdoor experiences > Prahova’s jewels II – Churches, manors, museums and wineries

-Romanian « Petit Trianon », Filipeștii de Pădure Monastery, Pană – Filipescu Mansion, Ploiești Clock Museum
+‘Petit Trianon’, Filipeștii de Pădure Monastery, Pană – Filipescu Manor, Ploiești Clock Museum

-Half-day trip: round trip, approx. 85 km
+(half-day trip: round trip, approx. 85 km)

-Part of the large estate belonging to the Filipești family, important Wallachian boyars, Filipeștii de Târg is located a stone’s throw from Filipeștii de Pădure.
-In ten motorized minutes, you can reach the Pană Filipescu Mansion, the only forerunner of the brâncovenesc architectural style, in Prahova County.
-An hour spent in a traditional aristocratic setting, which is said to have served as a model for Constantin Brâncoveanu’s palace in Mogoșoaia.
+Being a part of the large estate belonging to the Filipești family, important Wallachian boyars, Filipeștii de Târg is located a stone’s throw away from Filipeștii de Pădure.
+In just ten minutes, by car, you can reach the Pană Filipescu Manor, the only predecessor of the Brâncovenesc architectural style in Prahova County.
+You can enjoy an hour spent in a traditional aristocratic setting, which is said to have served as a model for Constantin Brâncoveanu’s palace in Mogoșoaia.

-Casa Timiș Family
+and join Casa Timiş Family